Utility-Finder/utility-finder-mobile/README.md

 ## Setup

-Get a Google Maps API key and it to `android/local.properties` as `google.maps.key`.
+Get a Google Maps API key and it to `android/local.properties` as `google.map.key`.

 ## Development